 - Each gate judge should have a thorough knowledge of the competition rules.
-The gate judge is required to follow instructions from the Jury. - The decision handed down by the gate judge must be clear and unbiased.
-The gate judge must declare a fault only when he is convinced that a fault has been committed. - The gate judge can consult the adjacent gate judge in order to confirm his opinion.
-He can even demand via a member of the Jury that the race is briefly interrupted, so that he may check the tracks on the course.
+Gate judges are required to follow instructions from the Jury. - The decision handed down by a gate judge must be clear and unbiased.
+Gate judges must declare a fault only when they are convinced that a fault has been committed. - Gate judges can consult the adjacent gate judge in order to confirm their opinion and can even demand via a member of the Jury that the race is briefly interrupted, so that the tracks on the course may be checked.